Quadratic word equations with regular constraints and the exponent of periodicity: Introduction

 To obtain positive results, we approach the problem by considering restricted classes of word equations and restricted classes of finite semigroups.
 Given a class of word equations~$\cE$, we call a finite semigroup~$S$ \emph{nice} for~$\mathcal{E}$ if every equation in~$\cE$ with constraints in~$S$ has infinitely many solutions if and only if it has solutions with arbitrarily large exponent of periodicity; see~\prref{def:nicecon}.
 We show that, for every fixed class~$\cE$, the corresponding class of all finite semigroups that are nice for~$\cE$ enjoys several natural closure properties.
 Indeed, this class is always closed under taking subsemigroups and homomorphic images.
 Moreover, under mild assumptions on~$\cE$, it is also closed under taking left-right duals and forming retractive nilpotent extensions; see~\prref{lem:niceS}, \prref{lem:niceH}, and \prref{thm:ell} in \prref{sec:NSG}.

 As an immediate application of these closure properties, we obtain that all finite nilpotent semigroups are nice for the class of \emph{two-variable word equations}; see \prref{cor:IPR2000}.

-Our main result concerns the class of all \emph{quadratic word equations}~--~that is, equations in which each variable occurs at most twice~--~and members of the variety~$\pv{DLG}$ of finite semigroups whose regular $\mathcal{D}$-classes are right groups (see \prref{sec:ddlg}).
-The following statement, the proof of which occupies \prref{sec:sobeauty}, is formulated in~\prref{cor:main}.
+Our main result concerns the class of all \emph{quadratic word equations}~--~that is, equations in which each variable occurs at most twice~--~and members of the variety~$\pv{DLG}$ of finite semigroups whose regular $\mathcal{D}$-classes are right groups or, equivalently, whose regular $\mathcal{L}$-classes are groups (see \prref{sec:ddlg}).
+The following statement, the proof of which occupies \prref{sec:sobeauty}, is formulated in~\prref{thm:mainiac}.

 \begin{theorem} Let $S \in \pv{DLG}$.
 Then $S$ is nice for all quadratic word equations. \end{theorem}